dyo/dyo/README.md

 // will mount the component to the dom with the initial state
 // returned by .getState()
-// an keep it update to date anytime an action is dispatched
+// and keep it update to date anytime an action is dispatched
 // to the store

 ```